Dennistheanalyst/dennistheanalyst.github.io/README.md

 - **Convert Data into Tables for Easy Analysis

 ## Data Analysis
-Utilization of pivot tables for data analysis and Identify KPIs
+- **Utilization of pivot tables for data analysis and Identify KPIs

 ### 3. Findings
-- **Average Satisfaction score -
+- **Average Satisfaction score - The analysis reveals an average satisfaction score of 5.45/10, indicating that patient satisfaction with emergency room wait times is slightly above average.
+This suggests that, overall, patients are reasonably satisfied with their waiting experience.
-- **Average wait time
+- **Average wait time - The analysis shows that, on average, patients wait approximately 35.03 hours in the emergency room before receiving treatment.
 - **Patients wait Time - identifies the number of hours patients wait in the emergency room
 - **Patients Demographics - Identify the number of customers based on gender, race annad agae visiting the emergency room